xmlongan/ajdmom/docs/source/usage.rst

 User Guide
 ============

-Currently, the ``adjmom`` package supports the auto-derivation of moment, central moment and covariance formulas of any order for

-* Heston :abbr:`SV(Stochastic Volatility)` Model (1FSV), a typical
-  :abbr:`AJD(Affine Jump Diffusion)` model, and its three AJD extensions,
-* :abbr:`SVJ(Stochastic Volatility with Jumps in the price process)` (1FSVJ),
-* Two-Factor SV (2FSV), Two-Factor SV with jumps in the price process (2FSVJ).

-(Conditional versions are also available with slight adaptation for these four models.)

-The package also supports the the auto-derivation for moment and central moment formulas of any order for

-* :abbr:`SRJD(Square-Root Jump Diffusion)`,
-* :abbr:`SVCJ(Stochastic Volatility with Contemporaneous Jumps in the variance and price)`.

-(The SVVJ, SVIJ models can also be supported with slight further work.)

-The package also supports the auto-derivation of conditional moment and conditional central moment formulas of any order for models

-* :abbr:`SVVJ(Stochastic Volatility with Jumps in the Variance)`,
-* :abbr:`SVIJ(Stochastic Volatility with Independent Jumps in the variance and price)`,
-* :abbr:`SVCJ(Stochastic Volatility with Contemporaneous Jumps in the variance and price)`, and
-* :abbr:`SRJD(Square-Root Jump Diffusion)`.

 Installing ajdmom
 ==================

-Install ``ajdmom`` from the Python Package Index through :program:`Command Prompt` (cmd.exe) or :program:`Anaconda Prompt`, depending on how Python is installed in your Windows system:
+Install ``ajdmom`` from the Python Package Index through :program:`Command Prompt` (cmd.exe) or :program:`Anaconda Prompt`, depending on how Python is installed in your Windows OS:

 .. code-block:: console

    pip install ajdmom

-The ``ajdmom`` package can be installed similarly through :program:`Terminal` if you are working on Linux or macOS system.
+The package can be installed similarly through :program:`Terminal` if you are working on a Linux or macOS.

 Heston :abbr:`SV(Stochastic Volatility)` model
 ===============================================

-The most well-known example of :abbr:`AJD(Affine Jump Diffusion)` model should be the Heston :abbr:`SV(Stochastic Volatility)` model.
-In the ``ajdmom`` package,
-it is treated as the baseline model and described by the following :abbr:`SDEs(Stochastic Differential Equations)` [#f1]_ ,
+The most well-known example of :abbr:`AJD(Affine Jump Diffusion)` model is probably the Heston :abbr:`SV(Stochastic Volatility)` model which serves here as a demonstration example.
+In the ``ajdmom`` package, it is treated as the **baseline model** and described by the following :abbr:`SDEs(Stochastic Differential Equations)` [#f1]_ ,

 .. math::
     ds(t) &= \mu s(t)dt + \sqrt{v(t)}s(t)dw^s(t),\\
     dv(t) &= k(\theta - v(t))dt + \sigma_v\sqrt{v(t)}dw^v(t),

-where :math:`s(t)` is the asset price at time :math:`t`.
-The details refer to the :doc:`theory` page.
-The return :math:`y_i` over the *i*\ th interval of length :math:`h` is defined as,
+where :math:`s(t)` is the asset price at time :math:`t`, and refer to the :doc:`theory` page for details.
+The return :math:`y_i` over the *i*\-th interval of length :math:`h` is defined as,

 .. math::
    y_i \triangleq \log s(ih) - \log s((i-1)h).

-The derivation for the Heston SV model is implemented in the ``mdl_1fsv`` subpackage of the ``ajdmom`` package.
+The moment derivation for the Heston SV model is implemented in the ``mdl_1fsv`` subpackage of the ``ajdmom`` package.

-Formula Deriving
+Formula Derivation
 ===================

 The moment and covariance formulas are encoded in objects of class